hjkwak91/Resume/README.md

 * 05,07,2017 - 07,07,2017 : [KISA Academy](https://academy.kisa.or.kr/main.kisa)
     - [[K-Shield Basic] Mobile Security Treats](https://academy.kisa.or.kr/edu/apply_detail.kisa?SQ=6869#)
-        - Learn What is Key for mobile security.
+        - Understand What is Key point for mobile security.
         - Learn how to treat the mobile attacks by using K-Shield training contents.
 (Mobile payment terminal attacks, cracking scenarios in mobile application-android)